johannessonlab/johannessonlab.github.io/index.md

 title: Home
 ---

-# The evolution of fungal genomes and its association with life history traits and extreme environments
+# Fungal Genome Evolution
-The Johannesson lab, led by professor Hanna Johannesson, is placed at the [Department of Ecology, Environment and Plant sciences](https://www.su.se/department-of-ecology-environment-and-plant-sciences/) at [Stockholm university](https://www.su.se/).
+The Johannesson lab, led by professor Hanna Johannesson, is placed at the [Department of Ecology, Environment and Plant Sciences](https://www.su.se/department-of-ecology-environment-and-plant-sciences/) at [Stockholm University](https://www.su.se/).
+Today, our team comprises 12 members from a diverse background: we all share a deep interest for fungal evolution and genetics!

-Our lab conducts research using fungi as model systems to explore fundamental evolutionary questions such as individuality, genetic conflict, multilevel selection, and the drivers of genetic variation.

 {% include section.html full=true %}